PaulRenauld/lsm-perf/README.md

 You also need a filesystem image disk (`.img`) into which you can SSH as the root user without needing a password.
 You might need to create an rsa key and add it in the filesystem image disk as an authorized key.
 Instructions for this are [here](http://www.linuxproblem.org/art_9.html).

 Finally, you need a compiled workload.
 It should run many times a function with critical performances that you aim to improve, and output the running time in stdout.
 This should be the only thing printed to stdout.
-Workload samples are provided in `wokloads/`, you just need to compile them with `gcc <some workload>.c -o <some workload>`.
+Workload samples are provided in `wokloads/`, you just need to compile them with `make <some workload>`.

 ## Run